Kwon770/instagram-clone/document/basic-prisma.md

 }
 ```

-## Intergrating Prisma in Server with graphql
+## Integrating Prisma in Server with GraphQL

-### There is no tool to connect datamodel between prisma and graphql
+### There is no tool to connect DataModel between Prisma and GraphQL

-### So, if you want add new datamodel, you must add new model to Prisma and copy/paste to graphql
+### So, if you want add new DataModel, you must add new model to Prisma and copy/paste to GraphQL

 ### File Structure